Location: Oakland, Calif.

 Resources

-Pathways to Resilience MSC, in partnership with the Kresge Foundation, the Emerald Cities Collaborative, and the Praxis Project, conducted a series of convenings, interviews, and conversations (called the Dialogs) to produce a vision of climate resilience grounded in the realities of low-income communities and communities of color, and pragmatic pathways to achieve it.
-The synthesis of these Dialogs and insightful articles were compiled into this e-book.
+Pathways to Resilience: MSC, in partnership with the Kresge Foundation, the Emerald Cities Collaborative, and the Praxis Project, conducted a series of convenings, interviews, and conversations (called “The P2R [Pathways to Resilience] Dialogues”) to produce a vision of climate resilience grounded in the realities of low-income communities and communities of color, and pragmatic pathways to achieve it.
+The synthesis of these Dialogues and insightful articles were compiled into this e-book.